ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     -
   * - Screening
     - If simulant does not have a follow-up scheduled or an emergency visit, use: outpatient_visits=HealthcareEntity (name='outpatient_visits', kind='healthcare_entity', gbd_id=me_id(19797), utilization=me_id(19797),)
-    - Outpatient utilization envelope from GBD; will want to update to use NHANES data in future
+    - Outpatient utilization envelope from GBD; will want to update to use NHANES data in future.
+This modelable entity only works for 2017, GBD round 5
   * - Follow-up
     - Scheduled at time of medication prescription or emergency event
     - Scheduling of follow-up is pulled from uniform distribution ranging between 3 and 6 months